IF YOU’VE APPLIED FOR A PLACE AT COLLEGE, YOU WILL SOON BE SENT A DATE FOR AN INTERVIEW BUT DON’T WORRY, IT’S NOT AS SCARY AS IT SOUNDS

 Preparation is key for any type of interview.
 You will be sent a date and time for your interview –make a note of it straight away and set a reminder for a couple of days before and let anyone know that may need to support you (school, parents, family).

-If you have a phone interview we may call you from a withheld number or from the College directly and this number will appear as 0345 658 8990, so please accept our call.
+If you have a phone interview we will call you from a withheld number, so check your phone accepts these calls.
 If you have recently changed your number or if your number needs updating let us know before the interview.

 If you are coming to an in-person interview, be sure to check you can get to us either via a lift, walking or local bus.